 2) TIMES SHOWING AS UTC

 When I edit a Class Open Time and Close Time, I select a time from the popup e.g. 4pm and then save, and it shows me 03:00(the UTC time) in the field and again in the popup.
 This becomes very confusing when editing times.

 When I edit a Class and set Days of Week to [Friday] and then go to the schedule grid view, it shows the class on a Thursday.

 But if I click on the class, the popup with all the info shows the date as a friday.

 4) EVENT UTC TIMES

 When I create an event and set the date to start at 9am.
-It displays on a grid at the correct day an time, but it shows it in the edit screen as the utc time 20:00 and if I save it again without changing anything it now saves it as 20:00 and shows on the display schedule grid as 8pm4 months ago #1096094
+It displays on a grid at the correct day an time, but it shows it in the edit screen as the utc time 20:00 and if I save it again without changing anything it now saves it as 20:00 and shows on the display schedule grid as 8pm7 months, 3 weeks ago #1096094